 Step 1.
 In the Windows search bar enter "Command Prompt", right-click the app, and click "Run as Administrator".

 Step 2.
 Once the Command Prompt is open, type the command "chkdsk C: /f" then press Enter.
-Note that "C:" is the default drive letter so you may need to change this.
+Remember to replace "C" with the actual disk you want to recover from.

 It's important that you don't stop either of these commands until they complete their processes as this usually causes widespread data corruption.